ItzJakeBoiz/Netflix/README.md

 This app was made for a computer science project

 # Credits:
-Joel Chadwick,
+Joel Chadwick\n
-Zachary Frankel,
+Zachary Frankel
-Jake Wilkinson,
+Jake Wilkinson